aarux-11/aarux-11/README.md

 ### ✨This page summarizes my personality and interests.✨

 - I specialize in Data Science and Analytics.
-- AI and ML related tech also interests me.
+- AI and ML cross functioning with data science also interests me.
-- I specifically write code, but also research and draft blogs on futuristic technologies.
+- I write SQL queries, desing complex metrics, create and visualize Tableau dashboards, read tech articles and research on futuristic technologies.
 - Taking Data Science to the next level is what I'm aiming for.

----

-Organizations I've worked for:

-- AI & Robotics Lab, College of Military Engineering
-- Maker's Lab Tech Mahindra, NSEZ
-- Data Security Council of India
 ---
 I have a knack for implementing Artificially Intelligent tehcnologies for the Indian Military and related Organizations.